Online Learning Tips

 - This may not be what you had in mind for your first, next or final semester, but your destination is the same.
 Learning online means not having to postpone or hit pause on your goals.

 - This is a great time to get creative — SAIT instructors are.
-You may find yourself learning through trivia or Instagram, you may find yourself setting up a recording studio in your closet — embrace “outside the box” thinking.
+You may learn through trivia, Instagram, or setting up a recording studio in your closet — embrace “outside the box” thinking.